Precision Livestock Farming in Practice – A new event in the annual calendar.

-This two-day conference, being organised by RAFT Solutions, has already drawn an impressive list of speakers including Dr Nic Friggens from INRAE, Professor Stephen LeBlanc from the University of Guelph, and Professor Andrew Bradley from QMMS and University of Nottingham, all of whom will bring their vision and expertise to the exciting opportunities in precision livestock farming both in development and in-practice on farm today.
+This two-day conference, being organised by RAFT Solutions, has already drawn an impressive list of speakers including Dr Nic Friggens from INRAE, Professor Stephen LeBlanc from the University of Guelph, Professor Andrew Bradley from QMMS and University of Nottingham and Dr Ruth Clements from Benchmark Animal Health, all of whom will bring their vision and expertise to the exciting opportunities in precision livestock farming both in development and in-practice on farm today.
 They will be joined by experts across livestock species, academic researchers and those at the sharp end of commercial practice.

 PLF is emerging rapidly in livestock food production systems around the world.
 As we have embraced ‘Fitbits’ to monitor walking and ‘Strava’ to compare cycling performance, so accelerometers, in-line milk monitoring and 3d imaging have become accessible to our farms.
 Using tractors without GPS to manage crops now seems out of touch – livestock is catching up.
 PLF is an opportunity for veterinary practice but it is critical that vets understand what a leading role looks like in the modern farm team and we adapt to how new technologies are changing the way our farmers are managing their herds.

-The conference will be held at the National Agri-Food Innovation Campus (NAFIC) east of York, an inspirational science venue, with easy access for UK and international delegates, providing an insight into cutting edge technologies at the centre and with excellent conference facilities.
+The conference will be held at the York Biotech Campus, east of York, an inspirational science venue, with easy access for UK and international delegates, providing an insight into cutting edge technologies at the centre and with excellent conference facilities.

 With constant reference to delivering to the wider sustainability agenda, the conference will seek to challenge our understanding and stretch the PLF in practice vision.